-- have an individual user name and password; a copy of which is kept in the school safe - are responsible for the security of their username and password; must not allow other users to access the systems using their log on details; must immediately report any suspicion or evidence that there has been a breach of security - must not access, copy, remove or otherwise alter any other user's files, without their express permission - ensure that any personal hand held / external devices (PDAs / laptops / mobile phones / USB devices etc) are protected by up to date anti-virus software; are free from viruses and password protected where possible - ask permission of the ICT technician and or headteacher before: - down/uploading large amounts of data which might prevent other users from being able to carry out their work e.g. photos, videos, .exe files and /or apps - o installing or attempting to install programmes - altering or disabling computer settings - using programmes or software to allow access to materials which are filtered at school such as Youtube
+- have an individual user name and password; - are responsible for the security of their username and password; must not allow other users to access the systems using their log on details; must immediately report any suspicion or evidence that there has been a breach of security - must not access, copy, remove or otherwise alter any other user's files, without their express permission - ensure that any personal hand held / external devices (laptops / mobile phones / USB devices etc) are protected by up to date anti-virus software; are free from viruses and password protected where possible - ask permission of the ICT technician and or headteacher before: - down/uploading large amounts of data which might prevent other users from being able to carry out their work e.g. photos, videos, .exe files and /or apps - o installing or attempting to install programmes - altering or disabling computer settings - ensure sensible and appropriate security measures such as encryption are in place to protect any sensitive data removed from the school site - must not download or distribute copies of copyrighted material including music and videos

-- ensure sensible and appropriate security measures such as encryption are in place to protect any sensitive data removed from the school site - must not download or distribute copies of copyrighted material including music and videos - must not engage in any on-line activity that may compromise professional responsibilities - observe the school's understood protocol for the use of laptops, portable devices etc. used out of school with regard to: - the extent of personal use - o access for family members - o use of removable media e.g. memory sticks etc; - o use of apps and other software - regularly reinforce e-Safety messages in the use of ICT across the curriculum - pre-plan the use of the internet for children; pre-checking sites for suitability - monitor vigilantly the content of the websites visited where pupils are allowed to freely search the internet - teach children to: - o be critically aware of the materials / content they access on-line - validate the accuracy of information - o acknowledge the source of information used - o respect copyright when using material accessed on the internet - may request sites to be removed from the filtered list for specific purposes - report any unsuitable material that is found in internet searches immediately to ICT technician for filtering - report any actual / potential e-Safety incident to ICT technician - ensure the safe use of digital and video images, as follows: - teach pupils about the risks associated in taking, using, sharing, publishing and distributing images; particularly recognising the risks attached to publishing their own images on the internet - use digital / video images to support educational aims only when following relevant school procedures regarding sharing, distributing and publishing of those images including checking parental permission document - request permission of the headteacher before using personal equipment to take images - ensure that no photographs are taken which bring individuals or the school into disrepute - ensure photographs published on the website, or elsewhere which include pupils are selected carefully and comply with good practice guidance on the use of such images - must not use pupils' full names on any website or blog, particularly in association with photographs - o ensure all images adhere to the school's data protection policies
+- must not engage in any on-line activity that may compromise professional responsibilities - observe the school's understood protocol for the use of laptops, portable devices etc. used out of school with regard to: - o the extent of personal use - o access for family members - \circ use of removable media e.g. memory sticks etc; - o use of apps and other software - regularly reinforce online safety messages in the use of ICT across the curriculum - pre-plan the use of the internet for children; pre-checking sites for suitability - monitor vigilantly the content of the websites visited where pupils are allowed to freely search the internet - teach children to: - o be critically aware of the materials / content they access on-line - validate the accuracy of information - o acknowledge the source of information used - respect copyright when using material accessed on the internet - may request sites to be removed from the filtered list for specific purposes - report any unsuitable material that is found in internet searches immediately to ICT technician for filtering - report any actual / potential online safety incident to ICT technician - ensure the safe use of digital and video images, as follows: - teach pupils about the risks associated in taking, using, sharing, publishing and distributing images; particularly recognising the risks attached to publishing their own images on the internet - use digital / video images to support educational aims only when following relevant school procedures regarding sharing, distributing and publishing of those images including checking parental permission document - $\circ\;$ ensure that no photographs are taken which bring individuals or the school into disrepute - ensure photographs published on the website, or elsewhere which include pupils are selected carefully and comply with good practice guidance on the use of such images - must not use pupils' full names on any website or blog, particularly in association with photographs - $\circ~$ ensure all images adhere to the school's data protection policies